dmorav1/MCP-Demo/README.md

 **Why this happens:**
 - psycopg2-binary doesn't support Python 3.13+
-- We use psycopg 3 (the modern PostgreSQL adapter) instead
+- We use asyncpg as the primary async PostgreSQL adapter with psycopg 3 for compatibility
-- SQLAlchemy needs the `+psycopg` dialect specification to use the correct driver
+- SQLAlchemy needs the dialect specification (`+asyncpg` or `+psycopg`) to use the correct driver

 #### Virtual Environment Python Version